cliff-cheng/Capstone1/README.md

 Alpha Threshold = 5%

 Null Hypothesis:
-1. The purchase rate/visit of CPC and CPM come from the same distribution.
+1. The purchase rate/visit of CPC >= CPM.
-2. The revenue/visit of CPC and CPM come from the same distribution.
+2. The revenue/visit of CPC >= CPM.
-3. The page views/visit of CPC and CPM come from the same distribution.
+3. The page views/visit of CPC >= CPM.
-4. The time spent/visit of CPC and CPM come from the same distribution.
+4. The time spent/visit of CPC >= CPM.

 Alternative:
-1. The purchase rate/visit of CPC and CPM come from different distributions.
+1. The purchase rate/visit of CPC < CPM.
-2. The revenue/visit/visit of CPC and CPM come from different distributions.
+2. The revenue/visit/visit of CPC < CPM.
-3. The page views/visit of CPC and CPM come from different distributions.
+3. The page views/visit of CPC < CPM.
-4. The time spent/visit of CPC and CPM come from different distributions.
+4. The time spent/visit of CPC < CPM.

 A histogram of purchase amounts per visitor is below.
 <p align="center">